ADFD/adfd/README.md

 ### Development

-in one terminal: `adfd gulp` (watches semantic changes and rebuilds) in another terminal `adfd` (dev server restarting on app changes)
+in one terminal: `adfd gulp` (watches semantic changes and rebuilds).

+in another terminal `adfd` (dev server restarting on app changes).

 one shot build: